Viknesh-Rajaramon/Viknesh-Rajaramon/index.md

 <br>

 ## Traffic Sign Classification
 While building a self-driving car, it is necessary to make sure it identifies the traffic signs with a high degree of accuracy, otherwise the results might be catastrophic.
-To solve this problem we use CNN and Keras and built a deep neural network model that can classify traffic signs present in the image into different categories. <br> <br>
+To solve this problem we use CNN and Keras and built a deep neural network model that can classify traffic signs present in the image into different categories.
+Achieved an accuracy score of 94.37% <br> <br>
 <a href="https://github.com/Viknesh-Rajaramon/Traffic-Sign-Classification" target="_blank">View in Github</a> <br>